Pros and Cons of Final Expense Insurance: Is It the Right Choice for You?

 2. Whole Life Insurance

-• Builds cash value over time.
+• Builds cash value over time as a traditional whole life insurance policy.

 3. Personal Savings & Investments

-• No premiums—funds remain under personal control.
+• No premiums—funds remain completely under your control.

 Coverage Needs Best Option

-$5,000–$50,000 (funeral costs only) Final Expense Insurance
+$5,000–$50,000 (funeral costs only) Final expense insurance

-$100,000+ (income replacement, mortgage, dependents) Term or Whole Life Insurance
+$100,000+ (income replacement, mortgage, family) Term or whole life insurance

-Self-funded funeral expenses Savings or Investments
+Self-funded final arrangements Savings or investments

 How to Choose the Right Option